 The bishopric acquired the rights of Moutier-Grandval Abbey in 999 as a gift from Rudolf III (971-1032), the last king of Burgundy.

-The bishop became the vassal and Prince of the Holy Roman Empire in 1033, the beginning of the Prince-Bishopric, which lasted until 1798.
+The bishop became the vassal and Prince of the Holy Roman Empire in 1033.
+It was the beginning of the Prince-Bishopric, which lasted until 1798.

-This history led to the separation from Bern and the new canton of Jura in 1979 and the current political divisions in Moutier and some other villages in the Jura.
+This history is the main cause of the separation from Bern and the creation of the new canton Jura in 1979 and the present-day political divisions in Moutier and some other villages in the Jura.